SAP-archive/devtoberfest-2021/README.md

 **Registration:** [Devtoberfest Eventbite Registration Page](https://www.eventbrite.com/e/168612930815)

-Registry for the event on Eventbrite to recieve all the lates notifications about Devtoberfest.
+Register for the event on Eventbrite to recieve all the latest notifications about Devtoberfest.
 Registration is also required to be entered in the [Contest](#contest-the-game) aspects of Devtoberfest.

 ## Key Dates